Learn more about the status of active WaterSMART Initiative (WSI) priority area funding projects.

 Priority Area Extent in Acres: 1,028

 The Arco Diversion Convenance Lateral Pipeline Association in Butte County, Idaho, used one Reclamation WaterSMART program grant to convert a section of an earthen canal to pipeline.
-The Moore Canal project is broken into three major sections.
+The Moore Canal project is divided into three major sections.
 With additional funding from NRCS, the upper section of the canal will be converted to pipeline and further improve water deliveries to all water users including the City of Moore.
-Historically, the City of Moore doesn’t receive needed water from this canal and has increased ground water pumping to the point that the aquifer is depleting.
-The canal section being converted with NRCS funding is known to lose an average of 60% of the diverted water through seepage and evaporation which equates to 218 acre/feet of water each year due to porous soil complex.
-Continuing this diversion's water saving efforts will continue to benefit the entire systems water users by leaving additional water in the Big Lost River and James Creek which historically runs dry 7 out of 10 years.
+Historically, the City of Moore doesn’t receive water from this canal and has increased groundwater pumping to the point that the aquifer is depleting.
+The canal section being converted with NRCS funding is known to lose an average of 60% of the diverted water through seepage and evaporation which equates to 218 acre/feet of water each year due to porous soil.
+Continuing this diversion's water saving efforts will continue to benefit the entire system’s water users by leaving additional water in the Big Lost River and James Creek which historically runs dry 7 out of 10 years.

 Name: King Hill irrigation District